rahulsolanki001/vector-lens/README.md

 ## Why Vara?

 Vector search failures are hard to debug.
-When a query gives poor results, the issue could be:
+When a query gives poor results, the issue could be bad embeddings, incorrect index configuration, wrong query parameters, or backend-specific behavior.

-- bad embeddings
-- incorrect index configuration
-- query parameters
-- backend-specific behavior

-Vara helps you identify the root cause.

 With Vara, you can:

-- Compare retrieval results across multiple vector databases
+- Compare retrieval results across multiple vector databases simultaneously
-- Diagnose why expected results were not retrieved
+- Diagnose why expected results were not retrieved, with a classified root-cause verdict
-- Inspect index health and configuration issues
+- Inspect index health, configuration risks, and live stats for all backends at once
-- Visualize vector space structure (clusters, overlaps, outliers)
+- Visualize your embedding space in 2D/3D with UMAP or t-SNE and HDBSCAN clustering
-- Run reproducible retrieval evaluations with real metrics
+- Run reproducible retrieval evaluations with streaming metrics and real-time charts

 ---